-The geostreams Data Framework provides data management capabilities and web application interfaces for the management and visualization of geostreams data.
+The Geostreams Data Framework provides data management capabilities and web application interfaces for the management and visualization of geostreaming data.

 To maximize flexibility in supporting heterogeneous data sources, the framework includes four components:

-- a geo-temporal web service API to store and serve the normalized data
+- a geostreams web service API to store and serve the normalized data

 - a geodashboard web application providing web interfaces to visualize, interact and retrieve the data